Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [X] Confirm deletion
 - [X] Machine removed from list
 - [X] Machine no longer appears in dropdowns
-- [TODO] QUEUE ENTRIES DETECTED --> IT HAS N active QUEUE ENTRIES, ARE YOU SURE YOU WOULD LIKE TO DELETE MACHINE X?
+- [TESTING] QUEUE ENTRIES DETECTED --> IT HAS N active QUEUE ENTRIES, ARE YOU SURE YOU WOULD LIKE TO DELETE MACHINE X?
 YES, RESOTRE BALANCE or NO, SPARE THEM ALL.
 If none active, just do it.
 Even if archived.
 The database isn't set up to handle a new machine ,for some reason.
 Like the measurement for new machine finished, but it doesn't show up in archive, even though it is completed.

 ### Temperature Updates (If temperature gateway configured)